 Covers the mathematics necessary to perform calculations in, and create models for, the real world of Science and Engineering.
 Specifically, it will demonstrate how to do mathematics in a three-dimensional world.
 The course describes the fundamental ideas of calculus of functions of one and two variables, differential equations and linear algebra.
 It continues from MATH1110 to complete a first year of Mathematics suitable for Science and Engineering students, and others for whom Mathematics is a tool.

-1. A practical foundation in calculus and its applications.
+1. Demonstrate a practical foundation in calculus and its applications;

-3. An awareness of common mathematical themes underlying different areas of mathematics (such as that of linearity).
+3. Demonstrate an awareness of common mathematical themes underlying different areas of mathematics (such as that of linearity).

 - Sequences, series and approximation.

 - Introduction to functions of more than one variable and partial differentiation.

 - Elementary differential equations and applications.

 - Linear equations and matrices.

 In Term Test: In Class Test 1 - On Calculus

 In Term Test: In Class Test 2 - Differential Equations